Dirk Beljaarts: Minister of Economic Affairs

 After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Beljaarts was sworn in as Minister of Economic Affairs on 2 July 2024.
 Climate policy was simultaneously spun off from the ministry into the Ministry of Climate Policy and Green Growth.
 Following a request from PostNL, Beljaarts announced a bill to extend the maximum delivery time for personal mail from 24 to 48 hours, with the exception of medical and condolence mail.
 Due to significant opposition in the House of Representatives, he promised to postpone legislation until after an investigation by the Netherlands Authority for Consumers and Markets (ACM).

 Beljaarts championed efforts to expand the semiconductor industry in the European Union (EU), as the Netherlands already housed photolithography machine producer ASML.
 He argued that moving the last part of the industry's value chain from China to Europe would increase supply chain resilience.

 On 3 June 2025, Beljaarts resigned following the PVV withdrawing from the government coalition.
 Finance Minister Eelco Heinen was appointed ad interim Minister of Economic Affairs.

 Personal life

 Beljaarts has a Hungarian mother, and he initiated a procedure to renounce his Hungarian citizenship upon his ministerial appointment.
-He was a honorary consul of the country between 2015 and 2024.
+He was an honorary consul of the country between 2015 and 2024.